karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 binsz    834645
 [0x00400890]>
 ```
-So The next step is to auto analyze the whole code (That would take long time) and try some FLIRT signatures against the binary hoping that one will work.
-I got mine from [push0ebp](https://github.com/push0ebp/sig-database)'s repo on github, and I tried all of the ubuntu's ones all together using the `zF` command in r2!
+The second step that we took is to auto analyze the whole code, it took a long time.
+Then, try some FLIRT signatures against the binary hoping that one will work.
+We got ours from [push0ebp](https://github.com/push0ebp/sig-database)’s repo on github, and we tried all of the ubuntu’s ones all together using the `zF` command in r2!
-After that I would go and check the function main to see what is in there
+After that we checked the function main to see what is in there.
 ```
           ┌────────────────────┐
           │ [0x4009ae] ;[ga]   │